Best West Coast Colleges

 West Coast Colleges

-Classes at many West Coast schools begin after Labor Day in September and end in June or early July (the regular academic year at most schools is eight or nine months).
+Classes at many West Coast schools begin after Labor Day in September and end in June or early July.
 West Coast colleges are famous for offering courses only in the evenings so students can work during the day.

-The academic year at West Coast colleges is divided into three semesters (fall, winter or spring, and summer).
-Classes usually run from early September to late June and are followed by a short break (a week or two) over Christmas and New Year’s Day and a longer summer break (three or four months).
+The academic year in West Coast colleges is segmented into three semesters, fall, winter or spring, and summer.
+The term typically commences in early September and concludes in late June, interspersed with short breaks during Christmas and New Year, and a longer summer break lasting three to four months.

-Students should apply as early as possible, usually by November of their senior year, as the number of applicants exceeds the number of openings at most institutions.
-In addition to grades and test scores, students must submit a personal essay that explains why they want to attend that particular college or university.
-Admissions officers look for applicants who are genuinely interested in the institution, not just those who are applying to all colleges.
+Students are encouraged to submit their applications at the earliest, typically by November of their last year in high school, given the high demand for limited spots in most institutions.
+In addition to academic records and standardized test scores, students need to furnish personal essay that clearly articulates their motivation for selecting a particular college or university for their further studies.
+Admissions officers look for applicants who are genuinely interested in the institution not just those who are applying to all colleges.
 Many institutions also request supplementary information including high school course descriptions and a list of extracurricular activities.

 Some colleges offer “early decision” plans to college-bound students who want to be admitted to only one school.
 Applicants who are accepted under early decision guidelines must enroll at that institution unless they receive a much better financial aid package from another school or decide not to attend any of the schools they were admitted to.

-Applicants who want to attend a college other than the one they list as their top choice should send in two applications: one for their first choice and another for other schools.
+Candidates interested in considering an alternate college apart from their first preference should submit two separate applications: one for their top-choice institution and a second one for the additional colleges.
 They can indicate on the second application that it is an “early decision” plan, which means that the school will respond by mid-December if they are admitted.